February 3, 2016

 - Develop key messages that reflect your company values and product or service offering.
 Find out what messages resonate with your audience and the best method of delivering them.
 It is important to consider your customer’s language and how and where they consume information.

-Maintaining consistent branding across all marketing channels and customer touch points is key to first getting the attention of your customers and then, later on, earning their loyalty and advocacy.
+Maintaining consistent branding across all marketing channels and customer touch points are key to first getting the attention of your customers and then, later on, earning their loyalty and advocacy.
 When creating your outbound communications, it is important to remember that branding consistency goes beyond the mere visual aspects (i.e. logo, tagline, colours palette), and that messages and tone of voice in communications and the behaviour or demeanour of those that represent the company are also just as crucial to the overall branding of a company.

 If you would like to learn more about branding, check out this article on the importance of branding.